SseEpIdEh/Linear_Regression/README.md

 FOR MORE INFORMATION:

-Methods Covered This project covers the following methods and concepts related to linear regression:
+This project covers the following methods and concepts related to linear regression:

 Simple Linear Regression: Demonstrates linear regression with a single input feature.

 Multiple Linear Regression: Extends the simple linear regression to handle multiple input features.

 Data Preprocessing: Discusses common data preprocessing steps such as handling missing values, feature scaling, and categorical variable encoding.

 Model Evaluation: Explains various evaluation metrics, including mean squared error (MSE), R-squared, and adjusted R-squared.

 Model Interpretation: Discusses how to interpret the coefficients and make predictions using the trained linear regression model.

 Project :